-Preserve feed’s nutritional characteristics before feeding- Mould inhibitors and anti oxidants are employed to serve these purposes.
+Preserve feed’s nutritional characteristics before feeding- Mould inhibitors and antioxidants are employed to serve these purposes.
 Mould inhibitor stops a wide range of molds, preserves nutrients, and prolongs the shelf life of feeds and raw materials.
-Antioxidants prevents oxidization of feed by preventing, rancidity of fats, destruction of vitamins A, D, and E, pigmenters (carotenoids), and amino acids resulting better biological energy values for the diet.
+Antioxidants prevent oxidization of feed by preventing rancidity of fats, destruction of vitamins A, D, and E, pigments (carotenoids), and amino acids resulting in better biological energy values for the diet.

-Facilitate ingredient dispersion- Emulsifiers, stabilizers and binders helps in the pelleting of feed.
+Facilitate ingredient dispersion- Emulsifiers, stabilizers, and binders help in the pelleting of feed.

-Facilitate growth- Antibiotics and hormones growth promotants helps in facilitating growth in the animals.
+Facilitate growth- Antibiotics and hormone growth promotants help facilitate growth in the animals.

-Supply essential nutrients in purified form- Feed additives helps in supplying essential nutrients such as vitamins, minerals, amino acids, cholesterol, and phospholipids in the animal body.
+Supply essential nutrients in purified form- Feed additives help supply essential nutrients such as vitamins, minerals, amino acids, cholesterol, and phospholipids in the animal body.

-Global feed additive market is driven by rising consumption of livestock commodities.
-According to FAO, aggregate consumption of meat is expected to increase from 41.3 kg per capita in 2015 to 45.3 kg per capita in 2030.
-Global demand of livestock products is projected to increase by 70 percent to feed a population estimated to reach 9.6 billion by 2050.
-Rising consumption of meat and other livestock commodity is increasing the concern related to the health of the livestock thereby boosting the growth of the livestock feed market.
-Increasing livestock population coupled with a shift of the livestock industry from unorganized sector to an organized one further propels the feed additive market growth.
-Buffaloes, chicken, fish, and other animals are raised to meet the ever increasing demand of livestock products.
-Moreover, a sudden upsurge of animal diseases results in concern over animal’s health while boosting the feed additive market.
+The global feed additive market is driven by the rising consumption of livestock commodities.
+According to FAO, the aggregate consumption of meat is expected to increase from 41.3 kg per capita in 2015 to 45.3 kg per capita in 2030.
+Global demand for livestock products is projected to increase by 70 percent to feed a population estimated to reach 9.6 billion by 2050.
+Rising consumption of meat and other livestock commodity is increasing the concern related to the health of the livestock, thereby boosting the growth of the livestock feed market.
+The increasing livestock population coupled with a shift of the livestock industry from an unorganized sector to an organized one further propels the feed additive market growth.
+Buffaloes, chicken, fish, and other animals are raised to meet the ever-increasing demand for livestock products.
+Moreover, a sudden upsurge of animal diseases concerns animal health while boosting the feed additive market.

-However, strict government regulations and rising raw material cost are hampering the market growth.
+However, strict government regulations and rising raw material costs are hampering market growth.
 The ban on antibiotics in the US and Europe for animal feed further restrains the market growth.
-The ban is usually imposed when antibiotics are used to enhance the growth in livestock.
-For instance, Colistin and its formulations for food producing animals, poultry, aqua farming and animal feed supplements has been banned by Indian government according to section 26A of the Drugs and Cosmetics Act, 1940.
-The government reported that use of colistin in animal feed is ultimately impacting health of human beaings.
-Moreover, shift of consumers’ preference towards vegan food due to the growing concerns towards livestock may also hamper the market growth.
-Globally increasing popularity of vegan is expected to reduce the demand for livestock products thereby hampering the growth of the market.
+The ban is usually imposed when antibiotics are used to enhance the growth of livestock.
+For instance, Colistin and its formulations for food-producing animals, poultry, aqua farming, and animal feed supplements have been banned by the Indian government according to section 26A of the Drugs and Cosmetics Act, 1940.
+The government reported that the use of colistin in animal feed is ultimately impacting the health of human beings.
+Moreover, the shift of consumers’ preference toward vegan food due to the growing concerns towards livestock may also hamper the market growth.
+The globally increasing popularity of veganism is expected to reduce the demand for livestock products, thereby hampering the market's growth.

-Feed Additives Market has been segmented based on product, livestock, and geography.
-By product, the market is segmented into antibiotic, enzyme, vitamin, amino acid, antioxidant, acidifiers, minerals, and others.
-By livestock, the market is segmented into, aquatic animals, poultry, swine, cattle, and others.
-By form market is segmented as dry and liquid.
-On the basis of source market is segmented into synthetic and natural.
-Geographically, the market is segmented into North America, South America, Europe, Middle East and Africa, and Asia Pacific.
+The feed additives market has been segmented based on product, livestock, and geography.
+By product, the market is segmented into antibiotics, enzymes, vitamins, amino acids, antioxidants, acidifiers, minerals, and others.
+By livestock, the market is segmented into aquatic animals, poultry, swine, cattle, and others.
+By form, the market is segmented as dry and liquid.
+On the basis of source, the market is segmented into synthetic and natural.
+Geographically, the market is segmented into North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.